 A non-Amish young lady has opened a pretzel business after learning the trade from Amish pretzel stand owners.
 And they are supporting her in her new venture.
-I found this a neat story for the fact that Serena Zentner wore Amish clothing while working at the Wyomissing (Reading, PA-area) farmer’s market:
+I found this a neat story (no longer online) for the fact that Serena Zentner wore Amish clothing while working at the Wyomissing (Reading, PA-area) farmer’s market:

 In December, Zentner was an apprentice at the soft pretzel corner.
 Wyomissing PA Dutch Farmers Market.
 Every Thursday she wore traditional Amish clothes and worked unpaid until she mastered the trade.